 Working holiday makers may apply for a second 12-month working holiday visa if they can show that they have worked at least three months in particular primary industries (e.g. fishing, pearling, butchering and forestry) or are doing seasonal harvest or building construction work in regional Australia.
 Such work must be paid; it can not be as a volunteer.

-If the applicant has entered Australia previously on a working holiday visa, then they must post their application to the Cairns Second Working Holiday Centre (PO Box 1269, Cairns, Queensland 4870).
+Applications for people who have entered Australia previously on a working holiday visa must be sent to the Cairns Second Working Holiday Centre.

-The Educational Services for Overseas Students (ESOS) framework protects the interests of overseas students and Australia’s reputation for delivering quality education services by setting out standard, role and responsibilities for education institutions that teach overseas students, as well as providing tuition and financial assurance for students.
+The Educational Services for Overseas Students (ESOS) framework protects the interests of overseas students and Australia’s reputation for delivering quality education services.
+The framework sets out the standard, role and responsibilities for education institutions that teach overseas students.
+It also provides tuition and financial assurance for students.

-The seven subclasses within the student visa category are:
+The seven streams within the subclass 500 student visa are: